weierophinney/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 [the PHP CodeCoverage component](http://github.com/sebastianbergmann/php-code-coverage) and [XDebug](http://xdebug.org) installed.

-There are two you need to consider:
+There are two additional options you need to consider when generating code
+coverage:

 Use *--coverage-clover optional/path/to/file* for generating Clover-formatted reports that can be read by Jenkins code coverage plugins.

 Clover-formatted reports can be used to examine trends over time in terms of code coverage and lines of code added.
-Extremely useful if you are trying to make sure developers are living up to their promises of writing tests with maximum code coverage.
+These are extremely useful if you are trying to make sure developers are living up to their promises of writing tests with maximum code coverage.